myfriendsloveme/myfriendsloveme.github.io/index.md

 Today, I will be meeting with a famous cancer research scientist.
 But I don't know what to dreally say to him.
 I don't know.

+[10:22 PM] Tomorrow, I would like to write in depth about being broken.

 ## April 10, 2019
 ### Mental Pain: 1.0 Physical Pain: 1.0 Sleep Hours: 10:00 PM ~ 8:00 AM